 Levant: Women in the Jewish Communities after the Ottoman Conquest of 1517

 Far-reaching changes began to take place in the Jewish world at the beginning of the sixteenth century.
 Following the expulsion from Spain in 1492 there was a period of wandering and political, demographic and social upheaval.
-On the one hand, this led to an encounter between the Jews who had left Spain and Portugal and the traditions of Ashkenaz, North Africa, Italy and the Orient; it also led to many personal crises, sundered families, and other disasters, which left women as agunot and widows.
+On the one hand, this led to an encounter of the Jews who had left Spain and Portugal with Jewish traditions of Eastern Europe, North Africa, Italy and the Orient; it also led to many personal crises, sundered families, and other disasters, which left women as agunot and widows.

 Among the great centers in which members of different communities met and in which the sages’ attitude toward women found expression, the melting pot of the Levant—Syria, Palestine and Egypt—after the Levantine conquest in early 1517 is of special interest.

 The spoken language of the Levant was Arabic and the local Jews, who were called Musta’rabs, took after the Arabs in dress and custom.
 They were joined by Jews from Spain, Germany, the western regions (the Maghreb—North Africa), Italy and other places.
 Each community organized its own separate enclave and kept the traditions and customs of its country of origin.
-The differences between the communities found expression not only in their way of life, which was usually influenced by their surroundings, but also in their halakhic decisions.
+The differences between the communities found expression not only in their way of life, which was usually influenced by their surroundings, but also in their The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhic decisions.

 The sixteenth century was a time of mutual influence between the communities in the Levant, but at its end the victory clearly belonged to those who had left the Iberian Peninsula.
-This was due to their cultural, demographic and economic superiority, which allowed them to assimilate other communities, mainly of Arabic-speakers.
+This was due to their cultural, demographic and economic status, which allowed them to assimilate other communities, mainly Arabic-speaking Jews.

 One might expect a change in society’s treatment of women at the time of the expulsion from Spain, with its general and personal upheaval, especially since during the time of forced conversions, separation of families and economic difficulty, women had proven themselves and shown spiritual strength and survival ability no less, and even greater than those of the men of their community.
 It was mostly the women who preserved their Jewish identity in secret and made sure to pass it on to their children, sometimes at the risk of their lives.

 But in practice the effects of the expulsion on Jewish family values and on the status of women were minimal, finding expression only in areas of benefit to men and not to women.
 One of the few instances in which one may find consideration for women is that of permitting agunot to remarry.
 A great deal of effort was expended to free agunot and solutions were found for most of the problems that arose, since there were fears that women who were not freed from their bound status would form illicit relationships or leave Judaism entirely.
-But usually the halakhic decisors of the sixteenth century, great as they were, were loyal to basic halakhah and traditional customs and edicts, without considering the factors of time and place even when it was possible to ease women’s suffering by using a broader interpretation.
+But usually the halakhic decisors of the sixteenth century, great as they were, were loyal to basic The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhah and traditional customs and edicts, without considering the factors of time and place even when it was possible to ease women’s suffering by using a broader interpretation.

 At the same time, paradoxically, many rabbis viewed women as a threat to be guarded against, since they distracted men from their main purpose and caused them to waste their time on foolish pursuits.
 For these rabbis, women were the main obstacle to achieving ethical and spiritual perfection.
 Woman was the mother of all sin and one could not think about her, gaze at her or be anywhere near her without arousing the evil inclination.
 Therefore, women were a threat to the masculine world.